fernandes-s/Cloud-Computing-Assignment/README.md

 # Cloud Computing Assignment

 ## Background of the enterprise
-I currently work in a company called Galway Bay Brewery and on the company’s website they describe themselves as:
+I currently work in a company called Galway Bay Brewery who describe themselves as:
 >“…an independently owned and operated brewery based in Galway, on the west coast of Ireland.
 From classic styles to big barrel aged beers, we brew the full spectrum of beer with a passion for quality and innovation.”
 [1]

-After a merge with Bru Brewery, Galway Bay Brewery now operates fifteen pubs over Ireland with twelve of them being based in Dublin, two in Galway and one in Belfast.
+After a merge with Bru Brewery, Galway Bay Brewery now operates fifteen pubs throughout Ireland with twelve of them being based in Dublin, two in Galway and one in Belfast.

 ## Current IT setup
 My role as a manager in The Beer Temple (one of the company’s pubs) gives me access to some of its data, such as its IT set-up.
 The company has its IT set-up managed by Nostra which is: